Neel-Patel9988/Qgram/README.md

 An App where each person can get a quote for every mood or even any random quote.
 As the craze of social media increasing, every every person seeks for a perfect quote for themselfs, rather it be for an instagram post or a tweet.
 Qgram is here for the rescue !!!

 The API has been Secured by Authentication.
-Qgram API users will also have the abiity to create, read, update and delete quotes in database.
+Qgram API users will also have the ability to create, read and delete quotes in database.

+# Table of Content

+- About
+- System Architecture
+- Backend
+  - CRUD Operations
+    - Operation in Details
+  - Cloud App
+ - Front-end
+ - Desclaimer

+# About
+**Introduction of cloud application**

+A cloude application is internet-based software that processes or stores data online

+There are three main kinds of application:

+1. Software as a service
+2. Platform as a service
+3. Infrastructure as a service

+**About Qgram**

 # Backend